bmsohwinc/my-cp/notes.md

     - Instead, use numerator-denominator approach
     - And solve equations accordingly
     - This way, we can solve problems much easily, specially when there are time constraints and Python can't be used
+    - Also while calculating **n-roots**, better use a custom **binary search** method, with proper **overflow handling**.
+        - Builtin utils might not help
+        - To check if overflow would happen, try dividing the INT_MAX by multiplicand, and check if multiplier is greater than the quotient
     - check: link2
 3. Sometimes **brute-force** can also work, try it once.
     - There won't be any way of optimizing time